kvankova/code-embedder/README.md

 print("Embedding successful")
 ```
 ````
-With any changes to `main.py`, the code block section is updated in the `README` file with the next workflow / pre-commit hook run.
+With any changes to `main.py`, the code block section is updated in the `README` file with the next code-embedder run.

 ### 📂 Section update